 Body collectors and grimy villages may seem like things of the past, especially in affluent parts of the world.
 But in some countries, including Vietnam and India, people can still remember the most recent plague epidemics.
 In several parts of the world, plague is endemic -- it exists all the time, but not necessarily in epidemic proportions.
 Today, people can contract plague in major cities as well as in more remote areas.
 There are a few hundred to a few thousand new cases around the world every year.

 Plague is an infectious disease caused by a bacterium called Yersinia pestis.
 It spreads throughout animal populations, including humans, through the bites of infected fleas.
-These fleas generally feed on rats, which is why large numbers of dead rats are a sign of an impending epidemic.
+These fleas often feed on rats, which is why large numbers of dead rats are a sign of an impending epidemic.
 The most well known form of plague, bubonic plague, is named for the painfully swollen lymph nodes, or buboes, that the disease causes.

 In this article, we'll explore how Yersinia pestis lives, reproduces and creates infections.
 We'll also look at plague's symptoms and how doctors can treat it.
 Let's begin by examining plague's history and some of the controversies behind the epidemics that have been attributed to it.